Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Experimental setup and analysis procedure

 The small intermediate region between the central region and the Forward Spectrometer is covered by \textit{SciRi}, which consists of concentric rings of plastic scintillators for charged particle detection.

 The deuterium target data presented was taken over 26 days using an 11\,cm long target and an ELSA electron beam energy of 2.9\,GeV.
-The electron beam was incident upon a thin diamond radiator\footnote{A diamond radiator was used to produce coherent, linearly polarised photon beam with a maximum polarisation at a beam energy of 1.4\,GeV, however the polarisation was not required for the presented analysis.} to produce an energy tagged bremsstrahlung photon beam which was subsequently collimated.
+The electron beam was incident upon a thin diamond radiator\footnote{A 560\,$\mu$m thick diamond radiator mounted on a 65\,$\mu$m thick kapton foil was used to produce coherent, linearly polarised photon beam with a maximum polarisation at a beam energy of 1.4\,GeV, however the polarisation was not required for the presented analysis.} to produce an energy tagged bremsstrahlung photon beam which was subsequently collimated.
 The photon beam energy, $E_\gamma$, was determined per event by momentum analysing the post bremsstrahlung electrons in the \textit{Photon Tagger}.
-The integrated photon flux from $E_\gamma = 450$ to 1200\,MeV was $7.5 \times 10^{12}$.
+The total number of energy tagged photons from $E_\gamma = 450$ to 1200\,MeV was $7.5 \times 10^{12}$.
 The hardware trigger used for the presented analysis required an energy tagged incident photon and an energy deposition in the BGO Rugby Ball of approximately 150\,MeV (see ref.~\cite{klambdapaper} for details).

 Candidate events were selected where exactly four photons were identified in the BGO Rugby Ball (via a veto with the Plastic Scintillating Barrel) and one charged particle in the Forward Spectrometer, corresponding to the two $\pi^0\rightarrow \gamma\gamma$ decays and a forward going deuteron.
 Events were rejected if any additional charged particle was identified.